WY-Dev0/Digit-Classifier-Based-on-KDE/README.md

 # Image-Recognition-By-Different-Statistical-Methods
-Using different statistic methods to do image recognition tests based on MNIST (hand written digit data, with 28*28 pixels in each image).
+Using different statistical methods to do image recognition tests based on MNIST (handwritten digit data, with 28*28 pixels in each image)